SharePoint/sp-dev-docs/docs/sp-add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

 Documents, images, videos, audio files, and other kinds of unstructured data that is produced or used by a SharePoint Add-in can be stored in or outside SharePoint.
 Document libraries are a good choice for documents and are searchable via SharePoint search.
 A site asset library is often a good choice for multimedia files.

-Other options include blob storage in your Microsoft Azure account or on your own servers.
+Other options include Blob storage in your Microsoft Azure account or on your own servers.
 You can also store files in some non-Microsoft platforms or cloud services.

 <a name="AppMetadata"> </a>
 ### Add-in settings and other metadata storage options